yahia-raheem/tailwind-starter/README.md

 this section is not complete and i'll try to dump as much time as i can in it in the future but feel free to explore the helpers folder within `src/scss` and the helpers js file within the `src/js/components` folder

+## Functions

+a specific combination of scss, js, and html (or one or more of them) to provide a certain functionality. feel free to ignore all of what's down below if you have a better way to do it (or yyou know suggest your better way to help me out)

 - Images:

   - `img-container` class is a good image wrapper which pairs with some of the other functions in order for them to work.